weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

     },
     "properties": [
         {
-            "indexInverted": false, // <== disable inverted index for this property "dataType": [
+            "indexFilterable": true,  // <== disable filterable index for this property "indexSearchable": true,  // <== disable searchable index for this property "dataType": [
                 "text"
             ],